luhipi/sarvey/README.rst

 * **Preprocessing**

   The software requires a coregistered stack of SLC and the related geometry information in the MiaplPy_  data format.
   The coregistered stack of SLC can be created using an InSAR processor.
-Currently MiaplPy_ only supports ISCE_.
-Support for GAMMA and SNAP_ is planned for future.
+Currently MiaplPy_ only supports ISCE2_ and GAMMA.
+Support for SNAP_ is under development and for ISCE3 is planned for future.
   After creating the coregistered stack of SLC, run the "load_data" step from Miaplpy_ to create the "inputs" directory which contains "slcStack.h5" and "geometryRadar.h5".
   Details are explained in the preparation_ section